Parasite infection in a cell population: role of the partitioning kernel: Definition of the population process

 \subsection{Cell death}

 Cells can die because of two mechanisms.
-First, they have a natural death rate $q(x)$ which depends on the quantity of parasites $x$ they carry.
-Second, cells die when the quantity of parasites they carry explodes ({\it i.e.}, reaches infinity in finite time), as a proper functioning of the cell is not possible anymore.
-Notice that to model this case, we do not `kill the cell' strictly speaking.
-As infinity is an absorbing state for the quantity of parasites in a cell, and as a cell with an infinite quantity of parasites transmits an infinite quantity of parasites to both its daughter cells, we let the process evolve and decide that a cell is dead if it contains an infinite quantity of parasites.
+First, they have a natural death rate $q(x)$ which depends on the number of parasites $x$ they carry.
+Second, cells die when the number of parasites they carry explodes ({\it i.e.}, reaches infinity in finite time), as a proper functioning of the cell is not possible anymore.